ptdriscoll/aws-s3/README.md

     - Navigate back to the Cloud9 console and run `curl ipinfo.io` to get the testing IP address
     - Run `hugo serve --bind=0.0.0.0 --port=8080 --baseURL=http://<IP address>/`

-10. To run the website serverless, first create an S3 bucket:
+11. To run the website serverless, first create an S3 bucket:

     - Go to your S3 buckets, and create a new bucket
     - Open bucket, go to the Properties tab, click on Edit for Static website hosting, and click on Enable
-    - Specify the default Index document, and Error document, and then hit Save changes
+    - Specify "index.html" and "error.html" as the Index and Error docments, and then hit Save changes
     - Go to the Permissions tab, click Edit for Block public access, uncheck Block all public access, and hit Save
-    - Then click Edit for Bucket policy, and add a policy like this (but with your Bucket ARN) and hit Save changes:
+    - Then click Edit for Bucket policy, and add a policy like this (but with your Bucket ARN, shown on top of edit area, and make sure it ends with /*) and hit Save changes:

         ```
 		{